jpsca/sqla-wrapper/docs/models.rst

 You don't need a custom `__init__` method because all your models have one that takes keyword arguments, but you can add your own `__init__` and then call the one from `db.Model` using `super`.

 Use :class:`~sqlalchemy.Column` to define a column.
 The name of the column is the name you assign it to.
-If you want to use a different name in the table you can provide an optional first argument which is a string with the desired column name.
+If you want to use a different name in the table you can give an optional first argument which is a string with the desired column name.

 Primary keys are marked with ``primary_key=True``.
 Multiple keys can be marked as primary keys in which case they become a compound primary key.

 The types of the column are the first argument to :class:`~sqlalchemy.Column`.
-You can either provide them directly or call them to further specify them (like providing a length).
+You can either declare them directly or call them to further specifications (like providing a length).
 The following types are the most common:

 =================== =====================================